LassoSoft/LassoGuide/lasso_guide_source/databases/searching-displaying.rst

 ``records`` method is optional.

 .. note::
-   **FileMaker** - Lasso Connector for FileMaker Pro includes a collection of FileMaker Pro specific methods which return database results.
+   **FileMaker** - Lasso Connector for FileMaker Server includes a collection of FileMaker Server specific methods which return database results.
 See the :ref:`FileMaker Data Sources <FileMaker-Data-Sources>` chapter for more information.